Applied Part 0. AgentClinic-production Laboratory

 | 1 | one requirement with two sources in genealogy.md |

-If additional terms appear in a chapter but this output is missing, close the output first.
-Terms can be read later.
+If a chapter introduces additional terms but this output is missing, close the output first.
+The terms can be finished later.

-For orientation, keep the filled example [examples/templates/capstone-dossier.md](examples/templates/capstone-dossier.md) nearby.
-This is not a template for mindless copying, but a minimal form of answer to the question: "what trace should remain after the first pass?"
+For orientation, keep a filled-in example of [examples/templates/capstone-dossier.md](examples/templates/capstone-dossier.md) at hand.
+This is not a template to copy mindlessly, but the minimum form of an answer to the question: "what trace should remain after the first pass?"

-The minimal dictionary for the first pass is short:
+The minimum vocabulary for the first pass is short:

-capstone/— final evidence package for one incident;genealogy.md— requirement provenance and confidence level;validation.md— commands, manual facts, and blockers;judgment.md— verdict on disputed change;readiness.md— why action is permitted, blocked, or goes to semi-manual mode.
+capstone/— the final evidence package for one incident;genealogy.md— the origin of a requirement and the confidence level;validation.md— commands, manual facts, and blockers;judgment.md— a verdict on a controversial change;readiness.md— why an action is admitted, blocked, or moves to a semi-manual mode.

-All other terms are only needed when they help fill one of these files.
-If a term does not affect the current chapter output, do not stop on it during first reading.
+All other terms are needed only when they help fill in one of these files.
+If a term does not affect the current chapter's output, do not dwell on it on first reading.

 The second volume uses three types of command blocks:

 - [runnable] — run as written.
-Example is in
+The example lives in

-book2/examples/. - [project script] — this is the contract of a future script in your project.
-If no runnable analog is indicated nearby, the command does not have to exist in the tutorial repository.
+book2/examples/. - [project script] — this is a contract for a future script in your project.
+If a runnable counterpart is not specified nearby, the command is not required to exist in the textbook repository.

-- [conceptual interface] — form of a future integration.
-It does not need to be run during learning.
+- [conceptual interface] — the form of a future integration.
+It does not need to be run during a learning pass.

-The rule is simple: the completion package may only reference facts that you actually ran, or manual artifacts that can be read without chat history.
+The rule is simple: the assessment package may reference only facts you actually ran, or manual artifacts that can be read without chat history.

-Before reading chapters 4–11, it is useful to verify that local examples work:
+Before reading chapters 4–11, it is useful to make sure the local examples work:

 bash book2/examples/smoke_all.sh

-The script runs a smoke test on a temporary copy of book2/examples, so it does not leave out/ and __pycache__ in the working tree.
-If time is short, open examples/README.md and select only the block for the chapter you are currently passing.
+The script runs a smoke test on a temporary copy of book2/examples, so it leaves no out/ or __pycache__ in the working tree.
+If you are short on time, open examples/README.md and select only the block of the chapter you are currently working through.

 mkdir -p capstone

 Leave it empty for now.
-In chapters 1–12 you will gradually understand which files will end up there.
-Do not mix several incidents in one evidence package: one file may reference a runnable analog from another case, but the solution must explain one main incident.
+In chapters 1–12, you will gradually understand which files will end up there.
+Do not mix multiple incidents into a single evidence package: one file may reference a runnable counterpart from another case, but the decision must explain one main incident.

 capstone/